farhatp/ContactsManagerApp/README.md

 It uses a Web Api Controller i.e. ContactsApiController for iteracting with the to DB server. its a REST API with will be consumed by the Web Client
 The client used for making REST calls to the ContactsApi and getting JSON response is ContactsClient.
-The JSON Response is serialized as Model Object(s) of Model i.e. Contacts Also, the Model used for DBContext used is ContactsManagerAppContext Controller i.e. ContactsController is used for managing the views created for managing Contacts Views created for managing contacts are Index, Create, Edit, Delete Also, shared views are used for the common layout and error for all the views.
+The JSON Response is serialized as Model Object(s) of Model i.e. Contacts Also, the Model used for DBContext is ContactsManagerAppContext Controller i.e. ContactsController is used for managing the views created for managing Contacts Views created for managing contacts are Index, Create, Edit, Delete Also, shared views are used for the common layout and error for all the views.